arezamoosavi/alimo.github.io/index.md

 ### [APIs Load Testing](https://github.com/arezamoosavi/Api-load-testing)

 **Detail:** Hands on Load Testing with Locust; This app is restful service developed with Starlette and Postgres as database.
-All process is developed and deployed using docker.
+All services are built and deployed using docker.

 **Tools:** Kafka, Faust, Locust, Starlette, Asyncpg, tortoise, redis, Docker